TurboGears/tg2docs/docs/turbogears/mongodb.rst

 .. code-block:: python

   # Import your model modules here.
-  from auth import User, Permission
+  from myproj.model.auth import User, Group, Permission
   # Say you defined these three classes in the 'movies'
   # module of your 'model' package.
-  from movies import Movie, Actor, Director
+  from myproj.model.movies import Movie, Actor, Director

+  __all__ = ('User', 'Group', 'Permission', 'Movie', 'Actor', 'Director')

 Indexing Support
 ----------------